zhangyanyu0722/zhangyanyu0722.github.io/_pages/cv.md

 ======
 * Ph.D in Electrical and Computer Engineering, University of California, Riverside
 * M.S. in Electrical and Computer Engineering, Boston University
-* B.S. in Robotics, University of Detroit Mercy
-* B.S. in Mechanical Design, Manufacture and Automation, Beijing University of Chemistry Technology
+* B.S. in Robotics, University of Detroit Mercy + Beijing University of Chemistry Technology

 Working Experience
 ======